QuantFILab/BOTapi/README.md

 ## Usage

 First of all, you need to regist an account on the offical BOT API webpage [here](https://apiportal.bot.or.th/bot/public/).
-Then you can submit a request to access the API.
-BOT provides seven APIs whcih can access for free [here](https://apiportal.bot.or.th/bot/public/products).
-You need to send a request for every APIs to use all function in **BOTapi**.
-You obatain the **Client ID** on your account dashboard at API menu.
+Then you can submit a request to access the APIs which can be accessed for free [here](https://apiportal.bot.or.th/bot/public/products).
+You need to send requests for all APIs catagories (seven) to use all functions in **BOTapi**.
+You will obatain the **Client ID** on your account dashboard at App menu.

 To be easy to use the functions inside the package, you should set variable of Client ID, such as